Welcome back to the Rush Limb Law Program, 1-800-282-2882.

 Senator Durbin proposes a Catholic litmus test for the Supreme Court after this.

-Welcome back to the Rush Limbaugh program.
+Welcome back to the Russian Limbaugh Program.

-And this uh this uh was a surprising result.
+And this was a surprising result.

-So where you are fighting these culture wars against atheists and ACLU and all of that to try to shred the founder's constitution and substitute some other meaning, for example, freedom from religion instead of freedom of religion.
+So where you are fighting these culture wars against atheists and ACLU and all of that to try to shred the founders constitution and substitute some other meaning, for example, freedom from religion instead of freedom of religion.

-Uh this is a kind of victory that I want you to savor with me.
+This is a kind of victory that I want you to savor with me.

 All right, let's get to the phones.